How To: Install Chair Rail Molding

 Sometimes the simplest updates make the most impact in a room—and chair rail molding is no exception.
 More than an easy way to add architectural interest and classic style to bare and basic walls, chair rail is also a fairly straightforward addition that most DIYers can tackle in a weekend.
 Follow our steps for installation, and give your space an embellishment to brag about.

-How to Install Chair Rail - Nailing
+How to Build a Chair Rail - Chair Rail Installation

 Step 1